PraveenKoranga/chatApp/README.md

 # chatApp
-react time chat app using node, React and socket
+real time chat app using node, React and socket